josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 {% responsive_image path: images/snowspeeder/primed_cockpit.jpg alt:"Primed cockpit parts" figcaption: "Primed cockpit parts" %}

-All the parts (including pilots) were primed by airbrush with gloss black primer from Valejjo.
+All the parts (including pilots) were primed by airbrush with gloss black primer from Vallejo.
 Then they got another airbrush coat with some dark grey (forgot which paint it was, but it might have been Tamiya German grey).
 The rest was painted by hand with some dry-brushing.
 A toothpick ended up being a very valuable tool for the small buttons.
-Finished with acrylic wash from Valejjo.
+Finished with acrylic wash from Vallejo.

 {% responsive_image path: images/snowspeeder/cockpit_painting.jpg alt:"Parts of the cockpit in the process of painting."  figcaption:"Parts of the cockpit in the process of painting."%}